MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

  5102    pid6100             ntdll                   RtlAllocateHeap entry
 ```

+> [!NOTE]
+> When tracing functions written in C++, the function names may be too lengthy or decorated to be specified as a probe with their full form.
+A common solution is to use an expression that uniquely matches your target function.
+For instance, use 'String??Copy' as a 'probefunc' portion of the probe name to match 'String::Copy()', or '*GetPinnableReference' to match 'String::GetPinnableReference()'.

 ## DTrace Windows architecture

 Users interact with DTrace through the DTrace command, which serves as a front-end to the DTrace engine.
 D scripts get compiled to an intermediate format (DIF) in user-space and sent to the DTrace kernel component for execution, sometimes called as the DIF Virtual Machine.
 This runs in the dtrace.sys driver.